-Sometimes things move very quickly once you get a cancer diagnosis.
-I guess that’s good because you don’t have much time to think about it, but it also makes life feel a little like a surreal out-of-body experience: Can that really be me everyone is talking about?
+Sometimes things move very quickly once you or a loved one gets a life-threatening diagnosis.
+I guess that’s good because you don’t have much time to think about it, but it also makes life feel a little like a surreal out-of-body experience: Can that really be me/us everyone is talking about?

 My cancer was discovered on a Tuesday and in less than a week I saw the surgeon, had blood taken, got a chest X-ray, “cleaned out” my colon (again!) and had the tumor removed.

 Three days later, at 7 a.m., the surgeon and his resident delivered the pathology report as I lay alone in my room.
 I could tell from their body language that the news wasn’t good.
-They stood against the wall at the end of my hospital bed, as far away from me as they could get and still be in the same room.
+They stood against the wall at the end of my hospital bed, as far away from me as they could be.

 “Cancer was found in five of twenty lymph nodes,” the surgeon explained matter-of-factly.
 “You will need chemotherapy and radiation.”

 I cried, but no one moved to comfort me.